d3/d3/README.md

 </script>
 ```

-You can also use the standalone D3 microlibraries.
+You can also use D3 modules individually.
 For example, [d3-selection](https://github.com/d3/d3-selection):

 ```html
 <script type="module">